MellKam/soundify/README.md

     },
     onRefreshFailure: (error) => {
       // do something with error
-      // for example, ask you to login again location.replace(PKCEAuthCode.getAuthURL({ ... }));
+      // for example, ask user to login again location.replace(PKCEAuthCode.getAuthURL({ ... }));
     }
   }